amishtr/diary_application/README.md

 # PHP Diary Web Application

-Created by: Amish Trivedi | Last Updated Date: 27-Jan-2020
+Created by: Amish Trivedid | Last Updated Date: 27-Jan-2020

 ## Overview:
 The aim of the application is to keep your thoughts organised, set and achieve your goals and allow yourself to self-reflect and boost your memory.